 - In all cases, the electronics cannot be operated where the ambient temperature is below -40 °F (-40.0 °C) or above 140 °F (60.0 °C).
 If a sensor is to be used where the ambient temperature is outside of the range permissible for the electronics, the electronics must be remotely located where the ambient temperature is within the permissible range, as indicated by the shaded areas of the temperature limit graphs. - Temperature limits may be further restricted by hazardous area approvals.
-Refer to the hazardous area approvals documentation shipped with the sensor or available from the Micro Motion web site (www.emerson.com/flowmeasurement).

-The extended-mount electronics option allows the sensor case to be insulated without covering the transmitter, core processor, or junction box, but does not affect temperature ratings.
+Refer to the hazardous area approvals documentation shipped with the sensor or available at www.emerson.com/flowmeasurement. - The extended-mount electronics option allows the sensor case to be insulated without covering the transmitter, core processor, or junction box, but does not affect temperature ratings.
 When insulating the sensor case at elevated process temperatures (above 140 °F (60.0 °C)), please ensure electronics are not enclosed in insulation as this may lead to electronics failure.

-Ambient and process temperature limits for standard-temperature models: 316L stainless steel (S), nickel alloy C22 (H), and high pressure (P)
+Ambient and process temperature limits for all models: 316L stainless steel (S) and high pressure (P)